shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Done

+- Front End and API working in Production
 - Dockerization to work in Production environment.
 - Dockerization.
 - SQL dump of current DB to be used to initiate MySQL Docker container.